 I am a data-driven geomorphologist and sedimentologist studying contemporary Earth surface processes, especially aquatic systems.
-Mostly, I apply tools from informatics and computing, such as machine learning, frequency domain techniques and probabilistic analyses on large field data sets to understand inter-relations between fluid flows, evolving landforms, sediment transport and sedimentology.
+Mostly, I apply tools from informatics and computing, such as machine learning, frequency domain techniques and probabilistic analyses on large field data sets to understand inter-relations between fluid mechanics, evolving landforms, sediment transport and sedimentology.

 I have a Ph.D in Coastal Geomorphology/Nearshore Oceanography from the University of Plymouth, UK (2008).
 My doctoral research was on gravel beach